apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 ```

-You should see the accelerometer sensor data output from the LISTENER_CB.
+You should see the accelerometer sensor data output from the listener callback.

 <br>
 #### Step 3: Modifying main.c to Use  sensor_read() Instead of a Listener